jliffner/MDCollaborationWeek/Theme 4.md

 A tool :wrench: which should be in every analyst's toolkit are line graphs.
 These are particularly insightful for a time series, as presented above.
 This particular line graph highlights that public hospital expenditure has doubled over the reference period where other expenditure groups have barely increased.
 >How would you make this graph more digestible for a reader?
 #### :mushroom: Give it a crack! :firecracker:
-Now is your turn to try and draw some basic conclusions from the line graph below.
+Now is your turn to try and draw some basic conClusions from the line graph below.
 See if you can answer the following questions
 1. How much is the population projected to grow over the next 20 years?
 2. What can you tell about ACT mortality and birth rates by looking at the 0-14 and 65+ lines over the next 40 years?
 3. Why does the 15-64 age group have a much higher gradient than the other lines?